Poove Unakkaga (film): Plot

 Raja reveals a flashback.
-He is an orphan who lives along with Gopi in Chennai.
+He is an orphan who lives with Gopi in Chennai.
 Next to his house, there is a girls’ hostel.
-Nandhini is Vasudevan's daughter, and she stays in the hostel.
-Raja gets attracted seeing Nandhini and befriends her.
-Slowly, friendship blossoms into love for Raja.
-When Raja is about to convey his love towards Nandhini, he gets shocked to know that she is already in love with Lawrence, Moses's son.
-As there already exists enmity between the two families, the couple fears whether their love would be accepted by their family members.
+Nandhini is one such girl who stays in that hostel.
+Raja gets attracted upon seeing Nandhini and befriends her.
+Slowly, Raja falls in love with Nandhini, but when he is about to convey his love to her, he is shocked to realize that she is already in love with Lawrence, Moses's son.
+As there is already enmity between the two families, the couple fears whether their love would be accepted by their family members.

-Raja, upon knowing about the problem, decides to help the couple unite with the approval of their family members.
-He takes the responsibility of convincing both families and disguises himself as the son of Robert and Janaki.
-Priya gets surprised knowing Raja's intention of getting the family united despite knowing the fact that Nandhini is in love with Lawrence.
-Priya gets attracted towards Raja and falls for him but does not express it.
+Upon knowing about the problem, Raja decides to help the couple unite with their family's approval.
+He takes responsibility for convincing both families and disguises himself as the son of Robert and Janaki.
+Priya is surprised by Raja's intention of uniting the family, despite knowing that Nandhini is in love with Lawrence.
+Priya gets attracted to Raja and falls for him, but does not express it.

-Meanwhile, both families get to know that Nandhini and Lawrence are in love, and they get furious again.
-But Raja takes the couple somewhere and brings them back after a few hours.
-However, Nandhini gets converted to Christianity while Lawrence gets converted to Hinduism.
-Raja makes the family members realize that love is eternal and it knows no religion and caste.
-Both families get convinced listening to Raja's words and they agree for the wedding between Lawrence and Nandhini.
+Meanwhile, both families find out that Nandhini and Lawrence are in love and become furious again.
+Raja makes the family members realize that love is eternal and knows no religion or caste.
+Both families are convinced by Raja's words and agree to the wedding between Lawrence and Nandhini.

-On the day of the wedding, both Robert and Janaki arrive and the family members happily welcome them and they also apologize for keeping them away for 25 years.
-Both families mention that it was their son Raja who was responsible for reuniting the families.
-Robert and Janaki get surprised and reveal that they have only one child, which is a daughter named Priyadarshini.
+On the day of the wedding, both Robert and Janaki arrive.
+The family members happily welcome them and apologize for keeping them away for 25 years.
+Both families say that Raja was responsible for reuniting the families.
+Robert and Janaki are surprised and reveal that they have only one child, who is a daughter named Priyadarshini.
 Priya reveals that Raja is Nandhini's friend and has come to unite the families so that they can get married.
-Both families feel proud seeing Raja, and they suggest getting Priya married to him.
-However, Raja denies, saying that he has already fallen in love with someone (Nandhini) and he can never fall in love with another girl.
+Both families feel proud seeing Raja, and they suggest marrying Priya to him.
+However, Raja denies, saying that he has already fallen in love with someone (Nandhini) and can never fall in love with another girl.
 The film ends with Raja leaving the house and walking away alone.

 Soundtrack

-The music was composed by S. A. Rajkumar in his 50th film as a composer.
-The audio rights were acquired by Ayngaran and Lucky Audio.
+The music was composed by S. A. Rajkumar, in his 50th film as a composer.